 Science, Engineering, and Design Campers are grouped into Juniors (rising grades 4- 5) and Seniors (rising grades 6 - 8).
 Please see courses offered and weeks available below.

 Science, Engineering, and Design Camp does not include swim instruction or field trips.

 Campers will design and fabricate custom 3D models.
 Campers will learn how to design in 3D using a software program called Tinkercad.
 Campers will also learn how to prepare their custom designs for 3D printing.

-In this engineering and design course, campers will learn how to invent, design, and prototype using inputs and outputs.
+In this engineering and design course, campers will learn how to invent, design, and prototype using inputs and outputs and a variety of digital fabrication tools.
 Campers will also learn about circuitry, micro-controllers, and soldering.

 What is it really like to be a physician or surgeon?
 In this course, students will investigate how the body works by participating in a range of hands-on activities, such as dissections and construction of life-sized physiological system maps (skeletal, nervous, circulatory, immune).
 Students will conduct simulated surgeries, perform biopsies, and learn how to suture.
 They will also learn about important medical and surgical breakthroughs and practice the type of problem-based learning taught in medical school.